marcelxyz/php-XmlDigitalSignature/README.md

 - [SHA512](http://www.w3.org/2001/04/xmlenc#sha512) (`XmlDsig\XmlDigitalSignature::DIGEST_SHA512`)
 - [RIPMED-160](http://www.w3.org/2001/04/xmlenc#ripemd160) (`XmlDsig\XmlDigitalSignature::DIGEST_RIPEMD160`)

 Your version of PHP must provide support for the digest method you choose.
-This library will check this automatically, but you can also do this yourself by calling PHP's `hash_algos()` function.
+This library will check this automatically, but you can also do this yourself by calling PHP's [hash_algos()](http://php.net/manual/en/function.hash-algos.php) function.

-By default, the SHA1 digest is used.
-If you wish to use a different digest, call the `XmlDsig\XmlDigitalSignature::setDigestMethod()` method with the appropriate `XmlDsig\XmlDigitalSignature::DIGEST_*` constant.
+Specify the appropriate digest by calling the `XmlDsig\XmlDigitalSignature.setDigestMethod(digest)` method with the appropriate `XmlDsig\XmlDigitalSignature::DIGEST_*` constant.

-If you would like to add support for a different hashing method (provided, of course, that your version of PHP supports it), add a new `XmlDsig\XmlDigitalSignature::DIGEST_*` const with a value defined in `hash_algos()`.
+To add support for a different hashing method (provided your version of PHP supports it), add a new `XmlDsig\XmlDigitalSignature::DIGEST_*` const with a value defined in `hash_algos()`.
 Remember to add the proper mapping values to the following class properties: `$digestMethodUriMapping`, `$openSSLAlgoMapping`, `$digestSignatureAlgoMapping` (read the `@see` notes in the comments of these properties for more information).

+Default: SHA1.

-### Canonicalization (C14N) methods
+### C14N methods

 This lib currently supports the following canonicalization methods:

 - [Canonical XML](http://www.w3.org/TR/2001/REC-xml-c14n-20010315) (`XmlDsig\XmlDigitalSignature::C14N`)
 - [Canonical XML with comments](http://www.w3.org/TR/2001/REC-xml-c14n-20010315#WithComments) (`XmlDsig\XmlDigitalSignature::C14N_COMMENTS`)
 - [Exclusive canonical XML](http://www.w3.org/2001/10/xml-exc-c14n#) (`XmlDsig\XmlDigitalSignature::C14N_EXCLUSIVE`)
-- [CExclusive canonical XML with comments](http://www.w3.org/2001/10/xml-exc-c14n#WithComments) (`XmlDsig\XmlDigitalSignature::C14N_EXCLUSIVE_COMMENTS`)
+- [Exclusive canonical XML with comments](http://www.w3.org/2001/10/xml-exc-c14n#WithComments) (`XmlDsig\XmlDigitalSignature::C14N_EXCLUSIVE_COMMENTS`)

-These can be extended as needed, by adding the necessary class constants.
-If you do add a new canonicaliation method, remember to add its specific options to the `XmlDsig\XmlDigitalSignature::$c14nOptionMapping` array.
+These can be extended by adding the necessary class constants.
+If you do add a new C14N method, remember to add its specific options to the `XmlDsig\XmlDigitalSignature::$c14nOptionMapping` array.

-By default, the Canonical XML method is used.
-In order to specify a different C14N method, call the `XmlDsig\XmlDigitalSignature::setCanonicalMethod()` method, with the appropriate `XmlDsig\XmlDigitalSignature::C14N_*` constant as the argument.
+In order to specify a different C14N method, call the `XmlDsig\XmlDigitalSignature.setCanonicalMethod(c14n)` method with the appropriate `XmlDsig\XmlDigitalSignature::C14N_*` constant.

+Default: Canonical XML.

 ### Standalone XML

-By default, the generated XML document is created with the standalone pseudo-attribute set to `no`.
-In order to change this, simply call the `XmlDsig\XmlDigitalSignature::forceStandalone()` method.
+To force the resulting XML to contain the standalone pseudo-attribute set to `yes` simply call the `XmlDsig\XmlDigitalSignature.forceStandalone()` method.

+Default: `no`.

 ### Node namespace prefixes

-By default, all nodes in the generated XML document have a namespace prefix of `dsig:`.
-If you would like to specify a different ns prefix (or you don't want to use one at all), simply pass the appropriate value to the `XmlDsig\XmlDigitalSignature::setNodeNsPrefix()` method.
+To specify a different ns prefix (or you don't want to use one at all), simply pass the appropriate value to the `XmlDsig\XmlDigitalSignature.setNodeNsPrefix(prefix)` method.

+Default: `dsig`.

-## Public/private key pair generation
+## Public/private key generation

+Skip this section and go to [usage](#usage) if your key pairs are already generated.

 There are many ways to generate a key pair, however below are examples of RSA key generation using OpenSSL (unix terminal).